 Boil and Bite Mouth Guards

 These are the most common mouth guards sold throughout the world.
 Walk into in sporting good store and you will be inundated with the choices available.
 They typically range in price from about $10-$40.
 These are the type of mouth guards that you place in boiling hot water for a period of time, and then bite down in to to mold to your teeth, hence the term boil and bite.
-Keep in mind that the majority of boil and bite mouth guards you buy do not mold very well to your teeth.
+Keep in mind that the majority of boil and bite mouth guards do not mold very well to your teeth.
 Often times mouth guard companies can get carried away building "technologies" into their mouth guards that the mouth guards become too thick, hard, bulky and heavy.
 Most of these varieties do not form well making them more likely to shift in your mouth from body movement, and constantly come off the teeth from gravity.
 This can cause breath obstruction, and speech inhibition.
 These are the reasons why people hate mouth guards.
 Also, around 99% of the mouth guards sold in the world are boil and bite mouth guards, and many people are unaware that there are better alternatives like custom mouth guard options available.
 Damage Control's boil and bite mouth guards, however, fit very well.
 Check out the reviews in a past post, Damage Control Mouthguard Reviews, to see the mouth guard reviews that were done on our boil and bite mouth guards.
 Other than our own boil and bite mouth guards, I can only think of about 1-2 competitors that have great fitting boil and bites mouth guards while maintaining protective qualities needed to absorb high energy forces.

 Lip Protector Mouth Guards